* Sales fall in three months to end of November

 * Company struggling to adjust to rapid growth of online

-* Shares hit lowest point since 2009 (Adds company, analyst comment, updates shares)
+* Shares hit lowest point since 2009 (Adds detail, background, shares)

-STOCKHOLM, Dec 15 (Reuters) - Fashion chain H&M's sales fell unexpectedly in the past three months as it attracted fewer shoppers to its stores, sending its shares plummeting and underlining its struggle to adapt to a shift to online retail.
+STOCKHOLM, Dec 15 (Reuters) - Fashion retailer H&M said on Friday sales had fallen during the last three months as fewer shoppers visited its stores, sending its shares plummeting and underlining its struggle to adapt to a shift of business online.

-H&M said it would speed up efforts to adjust to changes in the market, including closing more H&M stores and opening fewer new ones, and start selling its core budget H&M brand through Chinese online platform Tmall..
+The Swedish group said sales in the September-November period were far below its own expectations.
+It plans to speed up efforts to adjust to changes in the market, including closing more H&M stores and opening fewer new ones, and start selling the brand through Chinese online platform Tmall..

 "The quarter was weak for the H&M brand's physical stores, which were negatively affected by a continued challenging market situation with reduced footfall to stores due to the ongoing shift in the industry," the company said in a statement.

-Main rival Inditex, the owner of Zara, has outperformed H&M and others in recent years, helped by a more flexible supply chain that allows it to adapt more quickly to demand.
+Main rival Inditex, the owner of Zara, has outperformed H&M and others in recent years, helped by a more flexible supply chain that allows it to adapt quicker to demand.

 A string of analysts have lowered their ratings on the H&M stock recently amid concerns that H&M won't be able, despite rapid online growth, to keep up with newer and nimbler pure-online players such as Zalando and Asos, and that comparable sales declines will extend into 2018.
 H&M's full quarterly earnings report is due Jan.
-31 and the family-controlled and historically tight-lipped company will the following month host its first-ever capital markets day in an attempt to soothe investors.
-"Fourth-quarter sales trends and potential further inventory build warrant caution for the full-year 2018 outlook.
-The CMD on 14 February may need to focus more on protecting the base rather than a blueprint for future growth," UBS analysts said in a note, with a "buy" recommendation on the stock. ($1 = 8.4353 Swedish crowns) (Reporting by Anna Ringstrom, additional reporting by Johannes Hellstrom, editing by Keith Weir)
+31. ($1 = 8.4353 Swedish crowns) (Reporting by Anna Ringstrom; Editing by Johannes Hellstrom and Keith Weir)